amenzwa/amenzwa.github.io/computing/ProgrammingParadigms.md

 ***types***—A type is a set of values.
 FP programmers aspire to craft types that admit only those values that are valid in the context of the programme.
 In a statically typed FP language like ML, validity checks are performed during compilation.

 ML was the first FP language to use the Hindley-Milner type system.
 This type system is static, strong, inferencing, and polymorphic.
 A *static* type system performs type checking at compile time.
 A *strong* type system prohibits runtime changing of variables' types.
 An *inferencing* type system discovers types of variables automatically during compilation, which relieves the programmer from having to supply types manually, as is the case in C and Pascal.
-And a *polymorphic* type system allows containers, like lists and trees, to hold values of different types: `int list` is a list of integers; `float list` is a list of reals.
+And a *polymorphic* type system allows containers, like `a' list`, to hold values of different types: `int list` is a list of integers; `real list` is a list of reals.

 ML was the first popular FP language to provide support for algebraic data types (not the same as abstract data types). *Algebraic data types* is a fancy name for sum and product types from category theory.
 The term "algebraic" derives from the fact that these types allow the programmer to construct complex types from simpler types using sum and product operators, not unlike using $+$ and $×$ operators to form complex arithmetic expressions.

-The simplest *sum* type is the Boolean type `bool`, which consists of two distinct cases:
+The simplest *sum type* is the Boolean type `bool`, which consists of two distinct cases:

 ```Haskell
 datatype bool = False | True